GuidanceMantras/GuidanceMantras/README.md

 - After coaching, start giving exams and simultaneoursly prepare for other exams
 - First and fore most thing is to get any government job(which gives to safety in your life) and focus on higher level government exams
 - After getting first government job, you can still prepare for other government jobs if needed
+- You need to prepare every day for the exams until you get one job

 ### How to preapre for government jobs with 4 years degree
 - Without patience and tolerance, you can not clear any government exams